 Early in the twentieth century the organization of the Law School was put on a new and firmer footing.
 By 1902, the LL.B. curriculum had been extended, with few exceptions, from two years to three; in 1911, Yale followed the leading schools by requiring a B.A. of all incoming students (except those from Yale College).
 In 1904 the Yale Corporation at last undertook financial responsibility for the Law School, thereby relieving faculty members of liability for losses.
 Perhaps most important of all was the decision, finally made clear in 1903, to appoint mainly full-time instructors.
 And it was particularly fortunate that Arthur L. Corbin was among the first of these.
-Under Corbin's influence, the School slowly moved away from the "Yale Method of Instruction" - consisting of lectures and recitations - toward the case method, which had been developed by Christopher Columbus Langdell at Harvard and was formally sanctioned by the Yale faculty in 1912.
+Under Corbin's influence, the Law School slowly moved away from the "Yale Method of Instruction" - consisting of lectures and recitations - toward the case method, which had been developed by Christopher Columbus Langdell at Harvard and was formally adopted by the Yale faculty in 1912.
 By the time Thomas Swan was appointed dean in 1916, Yale Law School was positioned to emerge as an important intellectual center for legal studies, with a distinctive viewpoint and curricular policy.
-The presence on the faculty of William Howard Taft, who had been president of the United States and was to become chief justice, added a note of political distinction to the scholarly achievements of such men as Wesley N. Hohfeld, Walter Wheeler Cook, Ernest G. Lorenzen, and briefly, Karl Llewellyn.
+The presence on the faculty of William Howard Taft, who had been president of the United States and was to become chief justice, added a note of political distinction to the scholarly achievements of such men as Wesley N. Hohfeld, Walter Wheeler Cook, Ernest G. Lorenzen, and (briefly) Karl Llewellyn.

-The next step came during the deanships of Robert Hutchins (1927-29) and Charles Clark (1929-39).
-The faculty and corporation decided that Yale should remain a small school, with an excellent faculty-student ratio, and should have a carefully selected student body.
+The next step in the development of the modern Yale Law School came during the deanships of Robert Hutchins (1927-29) and Charles Clark (1929-39).
+The faculty and corporation decided that Yale should remain a small school, with a small faculty-student ratio, and should have a carefully selected student body.
 Thus in the late twenties, Yale, instead of admitting large numbers of students and then failing many, began to apply strict tests for selection.
 Later, Yale made a decision to admit only 100 students a year.
 The School was also put on a sounder financial basis.

 Under Dean Hutchins and Dean Clark, the School attracted a vigorous and dynamic faculty, including William O. Douglas, Underhill Moore, Thurman Arnold, Edwin Borchard, Walton Hamilton, Wesley Sturges, and Edward Robinson.
-Yale became a center of the realist movement.
+Yale became a center of the Legal Realist movement, which reshaped the way all American law schools understood the nature and dynamics of the common law, constitutional law, and statutory interpretation.
 Links to social sciences were forged and faculty members were drawn into public service by the New Deal administration.

-The postrealist period at Yale has been marked by efforts to develop better approaches to the theoretical and practical study of law.
+The post-Realist period at Yale has been marked by efforts to develop better approaches to the theoretical and practical study of law.
 In particular, progress has been made in integrating law with the humanities and the social sciences in a sophisticated and systematic fashion.
 Economists, historians, philosophers, political scientists, psychologists, psychoanalysts, and sociologists have been members of the faculty since the early thirties, and have contributed to the development of a mature understanding of law.
 Today, at Yale, many legal scholars are professionally trained in one of these sister disciplines.

 The School has remained relatively small and highly selective.
-Each fall it now chooses a class of approximately 180 students from more than 5,000 applicants.
+Each fall it now chooses a class of approximately 180 students from more than 3,500 applicants.
 Since 1955, it has pioneered the small-group approach.
 Some first-term courses have been taught as seminars since 1956, and in subsequent years a broad array of optional seminars and independent research has been available.